nicole-hjlin/data-science/fake-news-on-twitter/README.md

 # Misinformation Diffusion on Twitter Network during the 2016 US Election
 ---
-__This is my capstone project for MSc Data Science at the LSE, in collaboration with Qiang Ha (another student in the program) and partnership with [Pablo Barbera](http://pablobarbera.com/) from the department of Methodology at the LSE.__
+__This is my capstone project for the MSc Data Science at the LSE, in collaboration with Qiang Ha (another student in the program) and partnership with [Pablo Barbera](http://pablobarbera.com/) from the department of Methodology at the LSE.__